 This is what we visited next.
 Pronounced a UNESCO Heritage Site and receiving more than 3 million visitors on a yearly basis, the Teide National Park is the most visited national park not only in Spain but also in Europe (it takes the eighth place worldwide).
 The park is also a proud owner of a grand international astronomical observatory.

 What few people know is that it is possible to explore Teide’s secrets in the subterranean galleries that have been formed by the recent volcano eruptions.
-Probably that is why, despite there are around 300 volcanoes which can be observed, Tenerife is also known as “The Island of Hidden Volcanoes”.
+Probably that is why Tenerife also goes by the name of “The Island of Hidden Volcanoes”.

-We did not have time to climb the peak, and I am sure it requires quite a lot of effort and, most importantly, proper equipment (which we did not possess).
-However, after entering the park, which covers around 19,000 hectares, one can go to a height of around 2,000 metres (~6,560 ft) and admire the surroundings from there.
+We did not have time to climb the peak, and I am sure it requires quite a lot of effort and, most importantly, proper equipment.
+However, after entering the park, which covers around 19,000 hectares, one can go to a height of around 2,000 metres (~6,560 ft), and admire the surroundings from there.
 Check out the photos I took from that point.

 On the penultimate day, we passed through Santa Cruz de Tenerife, the capital city, where we had a delectable lunch – seafood soup and pulpo a la gallega (Galician-style octopus).
 The meal was so delicious, I forgot to take a photo of it (yes, sometimes happens).
 Therefore, I just downloaded an image from Wikimedia to showcase its beauty.